samriddhi/flyworks.api/README.md

 # Service folder for factory & services.
 # app.config.js - Angular Site routes with respective controllers and views.
 # ui router used instead of ngRoute for angular routing.
+# You’ll only need to register your application if you’re using the API.
+There’s no need to have one if you’re only using oEmbed.